Kathleen Mary Burrow: Leadership in civic and women's organizations

 Burrow also took on leadership roles within Catholic women's organizations at the national level.
 She represented the Federation of Catholic Women of Australia at the Jubilee Women's Convention, held in Melbourne in October 1951, and served as national president of the Catholic Women's League of Australia from 1957 to 1959.
 Burrow also served as the Australian representative to the World Union of Catholic Women’s Organisations, from 1957 to 1965.
 She attended the second Congress of the Lay Apostolate held in Rome in 1957, as well as the 14th world congress of Catholic women's organizations, held in Rome that same year.

 Beyond her work within Catholic women's organizations, Burrow was a leader in several other civic and women's organizations.
 A strong supporter of the United Nations, she was involved in the New South Wales chapter of the United Nations Association of Australia for thirty years.
 In 1959, she was serving on the standing committee for the Status of Women, as well as the committee for World Health, for the NSW chapter.

 From 1954 to 1960, Burrow was international secretary for the Australian National Council of Women.
 In 1957, she travelled to Washington D.C., to attend the National Conference on Negro Women, as a guest.
 This was the annual convention of the National Council of Negro Women, and at the same 1957 conference, Dr. Martin Luther King, Jr. was one of the keynote speakers.

 In 1958, Burrow represented Australia at the Tokyo Pan-Pacific and South East Asia Women’s Conference.
 She later served as president of the Pan-Pacific and South East Asia Women’s Association of Australia, from 1969 to 1972.
 From 1976 to 1982, she was again in a leadership role with the Australian National Council of Women, now known as the National Council of Women of Australia, serving as their convenor for mass media.

 Personal life and death

 On 17 January 1925, she married Kenney Burrow, who was a librarian.
 They were married at St Mary’s Catholic Church in Mudgee, New South Wales.
 The couple had three children together, a daughter and two sons.
 Her husband died in 1954.
 One of her sons pre-deceased her as well.

-Burrow passed away on 20 May 1987, and is buried in the Rookwood cemetery.
+Burrow died on 20 May 1987, and is buried in the Rookwood cemetery.